mh-logiten/json/README.md

 Updates:

+1.0.3 - Fix issue in JsonReader when skipping string/base64 properties

 1.0.2 - Fix to overcome bug in .net core 3.1 FromBase64Transform where
         InputBlockSize was set to 1 rather than the value 4 (4 bytes input, 3 bytes output)